Ysoroko/Libft/README.md

 Working with malloc and free, some functions allow to allocate and use the heap memory.

-The Makefile is used to easily compile and create the library, as well as to cleanup afterwards.
+The Makefile is used to easily compile and create the library, as well as to clean up afterwards.